rust-lang/reference/src/type-layout.md

 // this struct.
 #[repr(C)]
-struct MyEnumRepr {
+struct TaggedUnion {
-    tag: MyEnumTag,
+    tag: DiscriminantEnum,
-    payload: MyEnumPayload,
+    payload: FieldsUnion,
 }

+// This is the discriminant enum.
 #[repr(C)]
-enum MyEnumTag { A, B, C, D }
+enum DiscriminantEnum { A, B, C, D }

+// This is the variant union.
 #[repr(C)]
-union MyEnumPayload {
+union FieldsUnion {
-   A: u32,
+   A: FieldsA,
-   B: MyEnumPayloadB,
+   B: FieldsB,
-   C: MyEnumPayloadC,
+   C: FieldsC,
-   D: (),
+   D: FieldsD,
 }

 #[repr(C)]
-#[derive(Clone, Copy)]
-struct MyEnumPayloadB(f32, u64);
+struct FieldsA(u32);

 #[repr(C)]
-#[derive(Clone, Copy)]
+struct FieldsB(f32, u64);

+#[repr(C)]
-struct MyEnumPayloadC { x: u32, y: u8 }
+struct FieldsC { x: u32, y: u8 }

+#[repr(C)]
+struct FieldsD;
 ```

 <span id="c-primitive-representation">Combining the `C` representation and a
 primitive representation is only defined for enums with fields.
 The primitive
 representation modifies the `C` representation by changing the representation of
-the tag, e.g. `MyEnumTag` in the previous example, to have the representation of
+the discriminant enum to have the representation of the chosen primitive
-the chosen primitive representation.
-So, if you chose the `u8` representation,
+representation.
+So, if you chose the `u8` representation, then the discriminant
-then the tag would have a size and alignment of 1 byte. </span>
+enum would have a size and alignment of 1 byte.</span>

 > Note: This representation was designed for primarily interfacing with C code
 > that already exists matching a common way Rust's enums are implemented in